A large and recognizable life insurance provider offering workplace benefits and policies in a simplified manner.

 - Term life.
 Affordable coverage offers guaranteed protection for 10, 15, 20 or 30 years.
 Basic, supplemental and dependent term life policies may be offered through your employer.

-- Universal life.
+- Permanent life.
 These flexible plans allow for permanent coverage with flexible payments based on your accrued account value.
 Benefits include tax-deferred accumulation and income to use during retirement.

 If you’re looking to find life insurance on your own, MetLife’s spinoff company, Brighthouse Financial, now carries all the life insurance policies MetLife has been long known for.